dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 new one to the hardware until (minimum_estimate - some time to form the aggregate).

-Doing this deferral would require scheduling a soft-txqueue handler to fire at some point after that estimate, which does involve added overhead, and attempts to submit drivers that used a technique like this have largely been regected due to costing extra cpu.
+Doing this deferral would require scheduling a softirq handler to fire at some point after that estimate, which does involve added overhead, and attempts to submit drivers that used a technique like this have largely been regected due to costing extra cpu.

-The advantage of this approach is that we don't need to know anything more about the ath9k hardware than we already do, and you can get quite a few packets in 1ms over ethernet - 6 big ones.
-Or some packets arrive over the air...
+The advantage of this approach is that we don't need to know anything more about the ath9k hardware than wqe already do, and you can get quite a few packets in 1ms over ethernet - 6 big ones.
+Or some packets arrive over the air... any way you do it, you potentially get more packets to aggregate that you can't get otherwise.

-It may well be at the lower transmit estimates we need to accrue more than one outstanding txop in the first place, particularly at higher than HT20 rates, with some sort of NAPI or BQL-like tradeoff.
+Note: It may well be at the smaller transmit estimates we need to accrue more than one outstanding txop in the first place, particularly at higher than HT20 rates, with some sort of NAPI or BQL-like tradeoff.
+At really high rates (>300Mbits) we're seeing a need to do that on newer hardware like the ath10k.

 ## Defer next submittal until the next tx is in progress